ppzjsb/LosExtract/README.md

 Khaire &amp; Srianand, 2019, MNRAS, 484, 4174.
 Faucher-Giguere 2020, MNRAS, 493, 1614.

+cloudy_tables/ contains a pre-computed look-up table with metal ion fractions as a function of temperature, density and redshift.
+At present, only Si-II and Si-III abundances are available.
+These have been computed assuming the Puchwein et al. 2019 UV background model.

 idl_readdata/ contains a simple IDL code that reads in the output from SpecExtract.